-ST ATES

-State notification code Meaning

-None None

-EVE NTS - are e valuated just when the e vent occurs

-Event not tification code Meaning

-GPS.eJam nming[= <flag>]</flag> is detected.
-T and signalling operation, e. ies has a GPS jamming detection event that can be generated when GPS jamming his feature detects, at radio resource level, an anomalous source of interference g.
-It occurs when the GPS module detects abnormalities/interferences during g. interference, noise, jamming, after re-acquisition, wake-up.
-Once it occurs, in be configured to send information to the server or to a phone number.

-[< cflag>] Optional.
-Fol OK Warning Critical lowing indicator flags can be set to generate this event: If no interference detected.
+ΕV VENTS - are evaluated just when the event occurs Event Notification Code Meaning GPS.eJamming[= <flag>]</flag> The FOX3 series has a GPS jamming detection event that can be generated when GPS jamming is detected.
+This feature detects, at radio resource level, an anomalous source of interference and signalling.
+It occurs when the GPS module detects abnormalities/interferences during operation, e.g. interference, noise, jamming, after re-acquisition, wake-up.
+Once it occurs, the device can be configured to send information to the server or to a phone number. [ <flag>]</flag> Optional.
+Following indicator flags can be set to generate this event: OK If no interference detected.
 The jamming level is less than the specified minimum level on the parameter in chapter 5.1.26.
-The GPS position ok, but interference detected.
-The jamming level is greater than the specified maximum level on the parameter in chapter 5.1.26 and the state of GPS fix is 2D.
-No GPS position fix, interference present.
-The jamming level is greater than the specified maximum level on the parameter in chapter 5.1.26 and the state of GPS fix is 3D.
+Warning The GPS position ok, but interference detected.
+The jamming level is greater than the specified maximum level on the parameter in chapter 5.1.26. and the state of GPS fix is 2D.
+Critical No GPS position fix, interference present.
+The jamming level is greater than the specified maximum level on the parameter in chapter 5.1.26. and the state of GPS fix is 3D.